emedio/web/content/_index.md

       image:
         filename: group.png
       text: |

-        The research group Medium Effects led by Prof. Iñaki Tuñón is placed at the Department of Physical Chemistry of the University of Valencia.
-The scientific work of the group is focused on the theoretical description of chemical processes in condensed phases, solution and biological environments, combining theory and simulations.
+          The Medium Effects research group, led by Prof. Iñaki Tuñón, is based in the Department of Physical Chemistry at the University of Valencia.
+          The group focuses on the theoretical description of chemical processes in condensed phases, solutions, and biological environments, combining advanced theoretical methods with simulations.
       cta:
         label: Research
         url: research